 Anywhere in the world, we may have heard some news about violent road rage accidents.
 In Manila (a city where a traffic congestion is a serious issue), a cyclist was shot dead by a car driver due to this kind of accident.
 Prior to the shooting incident, the car driver blocked and confronted the cyclist which resulted to heated arguments and a scuffle to which the latter managed to headlock the car driver.
 CCTV footage revealed that the cyclist released the driver and even peered into the side window of the latter’s car apparently saying something to him.
-However, as the … Continue reading The Science of Humility: Is It Missing Now?
+However, as the … Continue reading Humility: Is It Missing Now?

 The month of March is referred to as the month of St. Joseph (although St. Patrick’s Day is also being celebrated in March especially in US and Ireland) because of his feast day which falls on March 19th.
 St. Joseph is the foster father of Jesus Christ and the husband of the Blessed Virgin Mary.
 Because of his pure love, fidelity, fortitude, and obedience, St. Joseph has earned many wonderful titles.
 He is considered as the Patron of the Catholic Church, Families, Workers, Virgins, Exiles, and is likewise being invoked for a happy and holy death.
 But most importantly, St. … Continue reading The Go-To Saint For Mr. Right